 In all subject areas, teacher teams develop common assessments by first identifying essential standards.
 Then, they unpack the standards and the depth of knowledge required for each standard to identify the progression of learning and create learning targets.
 Proficiency scales are then created which students use to track their progress towards mastery of standard.
-Additionally, teacher teams track success of standards using iReady Standards Mastery tests that are aligned with the essential standards and/or teacher created tests.
-In conjunction with teacher created tests, teachers use grade-cam to track students’ progress by standard.
-Teacher teams analyze common assessment data to identify students who have met the standard and those who needs reaching.
+Since the elimination of iReady, collaborative teams track success of standards by administering district created formative assessments for Language Arts, Mathematics, and Science.
+In addition to the district formatives, teacher crated formatives are also used to track students’ progress on standards.
+Teacher teams analyze data from these common assessments and identify students who are proficient and those who needs re-teaching.
 Additionally, instructional strategies used by each teacher is discussed to see its effect on students’ achievement.

-As an additional support, we have ELL and ESE interventions that take place during Eagle University.
+As an additional support, we have ELL and ESE interventions that take place during WINGS.
 During this time, students are able to preview the upcoming content vocabulary and concepts to build and activate background knowledge.

-When our Eagle University intervention period rotates to a period in which students are not assigned to a teacher, teachers report to an MTSS/ RTI meeting with academic coaches, counselors, deans, and an administrator.
-During this time, the problem-solving team reviews school wide data in addition to provide feedback on Eagle University and our lunch and learn intervention groups.
+When our WINGS intervention returns to the rotation model, teachers on planning report to an MTSS/ RTI meeting with academic coaches, counselors, deans, and an administrator.
+During this time, the problem-solving team reviews school wide data and develop action items based on results from the data.
+Further, feedback is provided to the problem-solving committee on the success or challenges of WINGS.
 With our “All means All” approach to the MTSS/RTI process in which we work towards each student learning despite any obstacles they may face, we are able to meet face to face with all teachers twice a month.
-Additionally, we are able to discuss strategies relating to academics, behavior, and socio-emotional needs of our students, as we strive to achieve our schools’ mission.
+Additionally, we are able to discuss strategies relating to academics, behavior, and socio-emotional needs of our students as we strive to achieve our schools’ mission.

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.

-One of the core values of the PLC process is that teachers work collaboratively to improve instruction and subsequently learning for all students.
+One of the core values of the PLC process is that teachers work collaboratively to improve their expertise, improve the delivery and quality of instruction, and subsequently learning for all students.
 To build high performing teams, HMS has embedded time in the master schedule to reflect our belief of improving students' learning.
-Currently, our master schedule has time embedded for team cross team or subject specific collaboration, and an intervention and enrichment time.
-To guarantee that time was never a barrier for collaboration, we had a designated time for collaboration during the school day and have been using Title 1 funds to provide an additional one hour weekly PLC for teams to collaborate and build common assessments, evaluate data to inform instruction.
-If teams needed additional time to analyze data and make action steps, substitutes are provided to afford teachers the time to collaborate.
+To guarantee that time was never a barrier for collaboration, our master schedule has time embedded for team or subject specific collaboration, and a schoolwide intervention and enrichment time.
+Additionally, teachers are provided an extra hour for collaborative team time through Title 1 funding.
+During this extra hour collaborative team time, time is spent (a)building teacher expertise using resources from the Global PD library, as well as other resources that will build teacher expertise (b) analyzing data, (c) building reteaching plan based on data analysis.
+If teams needed additional time to analyze data and make action steps, substitutes were provided, to afford teachers the time to collaborate.

-To support this process at a high level the principal, assistant principal and academic coaches strive to be active members in all small group PLC’s throughout the campus to support teachers through the seven stages of the PLC process.
+To support this process at a high level, the principal, assistant principal and academic coaches strive to be active members in all collaborative teams throughout the campus to support teachers through the seven stages of the PLC process.